Are you using Google Chrome or Microsoft Edge?

-By resisting common fingerprinting techniques, blocking ads, and blocking various tracking methods, privacy browsers offer better privacy over your standard browsers.
+By resisting common fingerprinting techniques, blocking ads, and blocking various tracking methods, privacy-oriented browsers offer better privacy over your standard browsers.

 Additionally, most privacy browsers aim to limit the amount of "phoning home" they perform.
 Phoning home typically entails sending detailed data to the browser developer's servers - in some cases (such as with Microsoft Edge or Google Chrome) this data can include: